marina601/discover-malta/README.md

 #### Toast

 - <em>Bootstrap Toasts</em> has been implemented across the whole side to give feedback to the user when an action is performed.
-- This feature assures the user that when an action is taken it is recoreded.
+- This feature assures the user that when an action is taken it is recorded.
 - The user may dismiss the toast by clicking on the button or the toast notification will be dismissed with 5 seconds.